missmagoo/docs/docs/docs/Build Your Rig/pi-install.md

 cd ~/Desktop/
 touch ssh
 ```
 When you are done, copy it from your Desktop to the boot drive of your SD card.
 Now you will need to [boot up your Pi and connect to it](#boot-up-your-pi-and-connect-to-it).

+If the Windows command prompt/Powershell does not work, open the Boot Drive folder in the File Explorer.
+Right click --> Create new txt file.
+Name it ssh.
+It will automatically save as a TXT file.
+Delete the .txt extension and hit enter to save it as a File.

 ****

 ## Boot up your Pi and connect to it ##

 After the writing is done, you can eject the microSD card from your computer and insert it into your Pi (card slot location shown below), then plug in power to the Pi and turn on the power switch (off/on positions are labeled on the HAT board for ease).
+If your Pi does not have an on/off switch, you will not need to do anything.

 !["install piBakery"](../Images/build-your-rig/pi-insert.jpg)